| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 The early life after the birth is very critical.
 Newborn care should be recommended as:

-• Be with the baby and mother, in case you can.
+• Present with the baby and mother, in case you can.

 • Begin to touch the skin of the child at birth.